awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

    To indicate the source of the [data keys](concepts.md#DEK) that were used to encrypt your data, your request specifies a cryptographic materials manager \(CMM\) or a master key provider\. \(If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with the specified master key provider\.\)

-1. The decryption method extracts the encrypted data key from the encrypted message\.
-Then, it asks the cryptographic materials manager \(CMM\) for a data key to decrypt the encrypted data\.
+1. The decryption method asks the CMM for cryptographic materials to decrypt the encrypted message\.
+It passes in information from the message header, including the encrypted data keys\.

-1. The CMM asks its master key provider for a master key that can decrypt the encrypted data key\.

-1. The CMM uses the master key to decrypt the encrypted data key\.
-Then, it returns the plaintext data key to the decryption method\.
+1. To get decryption materials, the Default CMM asks its master key provider for a master key that can decrypt the encrypted data key\.
+It uses the master key to decrypt the encrypted data key\.
+Then, it returns the decryption materials \(including the plaintext data key\) to the decryption method\.
+Other CMMs might use different techniques to get the decryption materials\.

 1. The decryption method uses the plaintext data key to decrypt the data, then discards the plaintext data key\.